dsebastien/softwareArchitectureNotes/event-driven.md

 * an event publisher embedded in each client
   * e.g., GraphQL calls or WebSocket

-### Flow of events between components

-#### Clients

-Communicate directly with 1-n back-ends through REST and/or GraphQL calls \(using queries & mutations\)

-* when doing so they trigger \(directly or indirectly\) the creation of events on the back-end platform
-* each contacted back-end hit by calls decides when to generate events for the rest of the platform
+### Client Layers

 If we take the example of a Web or node.js based application, the structure could be as follows.

-Layers:

 * UI: dumb + smart components and their controllers
 * Services
   * hold business logic
   * interact with lower layers
-* Client Event Mediator: RxJS subscriptions to queries made through services/repositories
 * Repositories
   * REST and/or GraphQL client
   * leverage WebSockets and/or Server-Sent Events

-#### Platform
+### Platform microservices layers

-Clients may

-* microservice A

-  * \(client request \| scheduler &lt;-&gt; API &lt;-&gt;\) service layer &lt;-&gt; Kafka client &lt;-&gt; Server Event Mediator
-    * subscribe to event sources through the event mediator
-    * react to received events: Kafka client -&gt; service layer \(listeners\)
-    * publish events: services -&gt; Kafka client -&gt; Server Event Mediator\)
+As stated, the whole platform will consist of 1-n microservices.

+Let's consider the layers of a typical Java microservice:

-  * GraphQL and/or RESTful server
+* GraphQL and/or REST layer
+* Services
+  * hold business logic
+  * take care of transaction management
+  * take care of authorization

-* microservice B
+  * ...

-  * idem A
+* Repositories
+  * handle interactions with data sources/stores

+### Flow of events between components

+#### Clients

+Communicate directly with 1-n back-ends through REST and/or GraphQL calls \(using queries & mutations\).

+When doing so they trigger \(directly or indirectly\) the creation of events on the back-end platform.

+In some cases clients will directly create the events and publish them.
+Each contacted back-end hit by calls decides when to generate events for the rest of the platform \(cfr next section\).

+When clients receive events for topics they've subscribed to, their Client Event Mediator will take care of reactively handling the event.

+Flow in that case: Client Event Mediator -&gt; Service Layer \| other internal subscribers

+#### Platform microservices

+Activity of microservices may be triggered by different means: client requests \(e.g., GraphQL queries and/or REST calls\), scheduled activities \(in-app triggers, external triggers, ...\), event notifications, ...

+During activities \(e.g., client has submitted new data\), the microservice's service layer decides if events need to be created.
+When it is the case, the event \(value-object\) is created and passed to the Server Event Publisher which takes care of sending the event to the message broker \(e.g., using the Kafka client\).

+Flow in this case: Service Layer -&gt; Server Event Publisher -&gt; Message Broker

+Microservices may also subscribe to some topics.
+When it receives events, its Server Event Mediator will take care of reactively handling these \(i.e., letting them flow for consumption\).

-* Server Event Mediator
+Flow in this case: Server Event Mediator -&gt; Service Layer -&gt; ...

-  * also a microservice
-  * subscribe to topics
-  * GraphQL and/or RESTful server

-With a design like this:

-* the client-side Web applications interact with 1-n microservices through GraphQL or REST
-  * perform queries & mutations
-  * subscriptions to event streams are handled by the Server Event Mediator
-  * event are received by the Client Event Mediator and forwarded to interested components of the client-side app
-  * subscriptions and events and handled through WebSocket or Server-Sent Events
+### Open Questions / TODO

+* add a chaos monkey component: killer in the house
+* design of the events hierarchy?
+* design of the events structure?
-* the microservices
+* storage of the events?
-  * handle GraphQL or REST requests
-    * and publish relevant events to the Server Event Mediator through their Kafka Client

-Q: where's the watchdog \(e.g., deciding who can do what\)

-Q: structure of the
+* evolution of the events and associated payloads?
+* overlap/separation between platform events and events clients may/should know about?
+* microservices: send events to kafka directly or go through the platform-wide event mediator?
+* clients: send events to the platform-wide event mediator or to another specific microservice instead?
+  * ideally clients should have a single interlocutor \(graphql idea\) but that's creating a spof
+    * related question about subscriptions

 # Links